 GANG REDUCTION INTERVENTION PARTNERSHIP (GRIP) PROGRAM CASE MANAGEMENT SERVICES

-The County shall pay Contractor for services rendered for Gang Reduction Intervention Partnership (GRIP) Program Case Management Services a sum not to exceed $163,000 payable on a cost reimbursement basis upon submission of monthly invoices in accordance with payment procedure as detailed in aforementioned Sections 1 through 4 from the following funding sources: $16,386 (HCA) and $146,614 (Toyota Motor Cases).
+The County shall pay Contractor for services rendered for Gang Reduction Intervention Partnership (GRIP) Program Case Management Services a sum not to exceed $206,420 payable on a cost reimbursement basis upon submission of monthly invoices in accordance with payment procedure as detailed in aforementioned Sections 1 through 4 from Toyota Motor Cases funding source.
 Payment is to be processed based on the program grand total not individual line item amount.
 The final invoice will be marked “FINAL” by the Contractor.

 Scope of Work